Russia faces sanctions as Putin orders troops into Ukraine

 The US earlier issued a limited set of sanctions which banned Americans from investing, trading and financing in the two separatist regions of Luhansk and Donetsk.

-Mr Putin said on Tuesday that Moscow respected the sovereignty of other ex-Soviet republics but was making an exception with Ukraine because "it is being used by third countries to create threats towards Russia".
+Mr Putin said yesterday that Moscow respected the sovereignty of other ex-Soviet republics but was making an exception with Ukraine because "it is being used by third countries to create threats towards Russia".

 The Russian leader, who said he was not planning on restoring the Russian empire, had upped the ante of the crisis on Monday by formally recognising the Donetsk and Luhansk separatist republics as independent.
 During the fiery televised address, he railed against Ukraine and claimed it had been "created by Russia".